Zstone19/pypetal/docs/pl_files.rst

       -
     * - ``javelin_weights_res.pdf``
       - A figure showing the output of the weighting process for the JAVELIN lag distribution.
       - PDF
       -
+    * - ``pyroa_weights_res.pdf``
+      - A figure showing the output of the weighting process for the PyROA lag distribution.
+      - PDF
+      -